Bealby/grandpas-pocket-watch-shop/README.md

    and images
 - [Date Picker](https://bootstrap-datepicker.readthedocs.io/en/latest/) -
    Used to display calendar on appointment form
-- [Temp Mail](https://temp-mail.org/en/) - Used to test allauth authentications.
+- [Temp Mail](https://temp-mail.org/en/) - Used to test allauth authentications
+- [dbdiagram](https://dbdiagram.io/home/) - Used to draw Entity-Relationship
+   Diagrams

 ### Frameworks